 The classic umbrella

-Come in a variety of bright colors and designs, can be opened and closed with a simple button on the handle, using one hand.
+They come in a variety of bright colors and designs, can be opened and closed with a simple button on the handle, using one hand.
 This is mostly used by women and children

 It is transparent and dome shaped and covers a person up to the shoulder.
 The purpose is to ensure vision through the transparent material.